hashicorp/terraform/website/docs/cli/config/environment-variables.html.md

 directly execute Terraform commands, like in CI systems or other wrapping applications.

+It also supresses the 10-second updates given for interactive users, so as to minimize unnecessary output for automated workflows.

 This is a purely cosmetic change to Terraform's human-readable output, and the exact output differences can change between minor Terraform versions.